CampusPe/Campuspe_Staging/AZURE_DEPLOYMENT_GUIDE.md

    **Tip:** Copy the exact domains shown in the Azure Portal—including any unique suffix such as `-hmfjgud5c6a7exe9.southindia-01`.
-Using a shortened host like `campuspe-api-staging.azurewebsites.net` will cause `ERR_NAME_NOT_RESOLVED` errors in the browser.
+Using a shortened host like `campuspe-api-staging.azurewebsites.net` (with or without the `https://` prefix) will cause `ERR_NAME_NOT_RESOLVED` errors in the browser.
 The web client now auto-corrects this common mistake, but setting the precise host keeps builds deterministic and avoids unexpected rewrites.

 ### For Web Service (campuspe-web-staging):